imguolao/monaco-vue/README.md

 ### Rollup

-If you use `Rollup`, you can use the community provided plugin [rollup-plugin-monaco-editor](https://github.com/chengcyber/rollup-plugin-monaco-editor).
+If you are using `Rollup`, you can use the community provided plugin [rollup-plugin-monaco-editor](https://github.com/chengcyber/rollup-plugin-monaco-editor).

 ### Webpack

-If you use `webpack`, [monaco-editor](https://microsoft.github.io/monaco-editor/) officially provides the `webpack` plugin [monaco-editor-webpack-plugin](https://www.npmjs.com/package/monaco-editor-webpack-plugin), which you can use.
+If you are using `webpack`, the official [monaco-editor](https://microsoft.github.io/monaco-editor/) provides a `webpack` plugin called [monaco-editor-webpack-plugin](https://www.npmjs.com/package/monaco-editor-webpack-plugin), which you can install and use.

 ## Inspiration